 COVID PENPAL PROGRAM NURTURES UNEXPECTED ISO FRIENDSHIPS

-Meet the kindy kids and aged care residents in the NSW Hunter region has culminated in a heart-warming musical meeting after months of written letters back and forth, found the COVID silver lining.
+A unique bond between kindy kids and aged care residents in the NSW Hunter region has culminated in a heart-warming musical meeting after months of written letters back and forth during the COVID-19 lockdown.

-"As the world raced to lock down in response to COVID, the detrimental impact on school-aged children and those in aged care facilities became abundantly clear to us,” said University of Newcastle Lecturer in Occupational Therapy and program facilitator, Dr Kylie Wales.
+“As the world raced to lock down in response to COVID, the detrimental impact on school- aged children and those in aged care facilities became abundantly clear to us,” said University of Newcastle Lecturer in Occupational Therapy and program facilitator, Dr Kylie Wales.

 “We know that social isolation promotes dementia, lethargy and an array of other adverse health issues in older people.
 Home-schooling was also proving a challenge for young people learning without interaction with teachers and other students.”

-Harnessing the University’s unique position in the local community, Dr Wales and her team saw the opportunity for this mutually beneficial intergenerational program.
+Harnessing the University’s unique position in the local community, Dr Wales said her team set out to facilitate a mutually beneficial intergenerational program.

 “With any unprecedented disruption, communities begin looking to their civic leaders for advice and guidance.
-That’s the role we felt we could play for our partners,” she says.
+That’s the role we felt we could play for our partners,” Dr Wales said.

 “As we offer occupational therapy clinics at both primary schools and Calvary aged care facilities locally, we knew the opportunity to connect the two cohorts during isolation was a great way to use our position to support our community.”